-Take a step back in time to the pioneering days of the Wairarapa.
+Take a step back in time through the Museum’s new Entrance Building to the pioneering days of the Wairarapa.

-Historic Wairarapa buildings relocated to the Museum include a Colonial Cottage (Greytown c.1867), Wairarapa's first Public Hospital, (Greytown 1875), Wairarapa's first Methodist church (Greytown 1865), the Donald Woolshed (1858) and the single-teacher Mangapakeha country school which opened in 1902.
+Historic NZHPT Category 2 listed Wairarapa buildings relocated to the Museum include a Colonial Cottage (Greytown c.1867), Wairarapa's first Public Hospital, (Greytown 1875), Wairarapa's first Methodist church (Greytown 1865), the Donald Woolshed (1858) and the single-teacher Mangapakeha country school which opened in 1902.

-The museum site also features a display of horse-drawn vehicles, gigs and tradesmen’s vehicles including the ‘Pride of the Valley’ Cobb & Co Coach built in 1906 and used twice a day as the Martinborough to Featherston railway link until 1919 when motorbuses replaced it.
-The Cobblestones Trust is planning to redevelop the Museum with a New Entrance Building
+The museum also features a display of horse-drawn vehicles, gigs and tradesmen’s vehicles including the ‘Pride of the Valley’ Cobb & Co Coach built in 1906 and used twice a day as the Martinborough to Featherston railway link until 1919 when motorbuses replaced it.

 The Printing Works with its vintage printing presses is housed in a former store from Main Street, Greytown.
 You’ll enjoy your visit!